JohnMurray/spoon-tracker/README.md

 on both platforms (Android and iOS) unless the feature only make sense on one (e.g. integration with Apple Watch).

+## Milestone: Version 1

+The current batch of work for this milestone is tracked in the issues, but it's likely that the tickets there don't represent the whole of the work to be done (cause I haven't created all of the tickets yet), so just a recap here that I'm generally shooting for the following:

+  - symptom tracking (preset value + custom inputs)
+  - input tracking (custom values + apple health data)
+  - insights - version 1 of correlation predictions between input(s) and symptoms
+  - log-view of all tracked events with ability to delete/edit past entries
+  - faq, legal, and feedback pages with useful information and working properly

+Once this milestone is reached, future work will focus on increasing the number of dynamic inputs, such as weather and other smart-devices, as well as improving the algorithms behind the _insights_ feature of the application.

 ## Privacy

 The goal of __Version 1__ is to build an application that is entirely local.
 The data is not stored